-Traffic Engineer - Technical Specialist II: This is professional and technical work related to engineering support for Traffic Engineering, Transportation, Maintenance of Traffic (MOT), sidewalks, American with Disabilities Act (ADA), review of development submittals, and other technical projects as assigned.
+Traffic Engineer - Technical Specialist (Tier 1 or 2 will be determined based on selected candidate's qualifications and experience - See below): This is professional and technical work related to engineering support for Traffic Engineering, Transportation, Maintenance of Traffic (MOT), sidewalks, American with Disabilities Act (ADA), review of development submittals, and other technical projects as assigned.

 - Prepare and make presentations to the Traffic Advisory Council (TAC)

 - Represent Traffic Engineering at the Community Traffic Safety Team monthly meetings

 - Interacts with the public to address complaints, concerns, and questions

 - Review of construction plans of projects impacting traffic operations or traffic control devices referred by Land Development Services and Capital Improvement

 - Perform final roadway field inspection for acceptance by public works for maintenance

 - Design and review MOT plans for road projects referred by Land Development Services, Capital Projects and Utilities

 - Design and review MOT for public events

 - Design and review MOT for road closures